MehmetMHY/cha/README.md

 > **Note**: Optional checkups can be ignored as they're not required for core functionality.

-Once verification is complete, start using Cha:
+Once your setup is configured and verified, you can start using Cha:

 ```bash
 cha